 The CPT has been chosen as the basic sounding upon which the evaluation of the vibratory penetration of sheet piles is to be conducted.
-It provides simple, yet ad hoc parameters that can be related directly or indirectly to the parameters
+It provides simple, yet ad hoc parameters that can be related directly or indirectly to the parameters necessary to model the soil behavior.
+Because the proposed approach is based on desk generated correlations, full scale tests will be used to refine the correlations by matching the penetration speeds and vibration levels calculated by the model with those measured in the field.

 At this stage of reporting of the development of the model, the reasonableness of the proposed constitutive law and correlation can be ascertained by graphically representing numerical results derived from our comprehensive set of assumptions.
-Samples of those graphical results are presented in Figs 6, 7, and 8.
-Comparison of Fig. 6 with Fig. 4c, Fig. 7 with Fig. 4a, and Fig. 8 with Fig. 5, respectively, provides a measure of the preliminary satisfactory agreement between the general trends depicted by the constitutive law proposed herein and available laboratory results.
+Samples of those graphical results are presented in Figs 7, 8, and 9.
+Comparison of Fig. 7 with Fig. 5, Fig. 8 with Fig. 4, and Fig. 9 with Fig. 6, respectively, provides a measure of the preliminary satisfactory agreement between the general trends depicted by the constitutive law proposed herein and available laboratory results.

-Fig. 6 - Degradation Parameter versus Shear Strain for different Friction Ratios
+Figure 7.
+Modelled degradation Parameter versus Shear Strain for different Friction Ratios